 These items were made for clientele of ours, each one displaying different and unique colours and patterns.

-Parti (partition) sapphire or otherwise known as bi coloured sapphire, is a unique gemstone to Australia and consists of two colours within the one gemstone – yellow and blue.
+Parti (partition) sapphire or otherwise known as bi coloured sapphire, is a unique gemstone to Australia and Montana and consists of two colours within the one gemstone – yellow and blue.

 Sapphires showcasing these individual colours (of yellow and blue) are the most highly prized while other parti sapphires can display green colours.

-Unique to Australia these stones are graded just like other gemstones
+Unique to Australia and Montana these stones are graded just like other gemstones

-Unique to Australia, these stones are graded just like all other gemstones.
+Unique to Australia and Montana, these stones are graded just like all other gemstones.
 Carat (size), cut and clarity are important but the patterns of colour set it apart from others.

 A Parti sapphire is still made of the same constituents as regular sapphire (corundum – Al203) but it is trace elements present in the growing process which gives the difference in colour.
 The yellow from iron the blue colour from a mix of titanium and iron.